cisco/mindmeld/source/integrations/whatsapp.rst

 Quick Start
 -----------

-In this quick start guide, we will use a Twilio sandbox and `ngrok` to integrate the human resource application to WhatsApp.
+In this quick start guide, you will use a Twilio sandbox and `ngrok` to integrate the human resource application to WhatsApp.
 By setting up a publicly accessible server, one can register the server's IP address to the Twilio developer sandbox, thereby allowing WhatsApp to send messages to the human resource application through a phone number registered with the sandbox.
 This guide should take between five and fifteen minutes to complete.

 1. Register a sandbox